RolandCsibrei/babylonjs-recast-js-nav-generator/README.md

 - [X] Change the appearance of the model
 - [X] Change the appearance of the generated navmesh
 - [ ] Crowd support
-- [ ] Add moveable clipping planes to clip the model/navmesh for better view of complicated models
+- [X] Add moveable clipping planes to clip the model/navmesh for better view of complicated models
 - [ ] Add drag and drop support to load the model
-- [ ] Add support to load a background model
+- [ ] Add support to load a background model ???
 - [X] Add various display options for the debug navmesh